Abdulhamid97Mousa/RHCE-EX294/Exam-Questions/README.md

 ```

 ## Q27.
 Create and Work with Roles (apache role)

+> this question is likely to show up in the real exam. pay great attention to details.

 Create a role called `sample-apache` and store it in /home/automation/plays/roles.
 The role should satisfy the following requirements: